Sztakler/clone/README.md

 ## ⚡ WebSocket Support

-WebSocket support is partially implemented in the backend and works for most use cases.
-It was initially developed to provide proper real-time updates, which would be more suitable for this kind of robot control app.
-However, the final implementation uses HTTP polling instead, as per the project specification requirements.
+WebSocket support is **partially implemented** in the backend and works for most use cases.
+It was initially developed to enable proper real-time updates, which would be ideal for a robot control app.
+However, due to project specification requirements, the final implementation uses **HTTP polling only**.

 ## ⚙️ Configuration and Environment